Nature’s Algorithms: Unleashing the Power of Biomimicry in Artificial Intelligence

 Nithin Thampi

-Nithin Thampi is a Technology Lead who has expertise in mobile and backend technologies for digital transformation programmes at Infosys Digital Experience.
-He is part of the Intellectual Property and Products Development team, and he is also the platform lead for Orbit.
+Nithin Thampi is a Technology Architect who has expertise in mobile and backend technologies for digital transformation programmes at Infosys Digital Experience.
+He is part of the Intellectual Property and Products Development team.
 He is experienced with the Azure cloud platform as well.

 Leave a Comment